aiven/devportal/docs/products/postgresql/reference/pg-metrics.rst

-PostgreSQL Exposed Metrics in Grafana
+PostgreSQL Metrics Exposed in Grafana
 =====================================

-The metrics/dashboard integration in the Aiven console enables to push PostgreSQL metrics to an external endpoint like DataDog or to create an integration and a prebuilt dashboard in Aiven for Grafana.
-For more information on enabling the integration, see :doc:`../howto/report-metrics-grafana.rst`.
+The metrics/dashboard integration in the Aiven console enables you to push PostgreSQL metrics to an external endpoint like DataDog or to create an integration and a prebuilt dashboard in Aiven for Grafana.
+For more information on enabling the integration, see :doc:`../howto/report-metrics-grafana`.
 This article describes the default dashboard created in Grafana for any PostgreSQL instance.

 General Info about Default Dashboards
 -------------------------------------